Michael Foster (agent): Charity

 In September 2012, Foster founded a charity, Creative Access, with Josie Dobrin to help ethnic minorities into internships, working with recruitment companies SEO London and New Deal of the Mind.
 It was initially funded by Foster and other private donors included Richard Desmond.
 The first intern worked on the film Kick Ass 2.
-It placed over 700 interns, but lost its government funding in December 2016.Creative Access continues successfully as a social enterprise.
+It placed over 700 interns, but lost its government funding in December 2016.
+Creative Access continues successfully as a social enterprise.
 Foster also does work for the Wish Centre, a self-harm and violence charity for young people in Harrow and Merton.

 Politics

 Foster joined the Labour Party in 1974 and from 2010 to 2015 donated over £400,000 to the party.

 He was selected in January 2014 to be the Labour candidate for Camborne and Redruth at the 2015 general election, on a platform of creating jobs in Cornwall.
 He donated over £100,000 to his local party during the campaign.
 His election agent was Jude Robinson.
 He was endorsed by his celebrity clients Hugh Grant, Ross Kemp, and Alan Davies.
 After being selected, Foster tossed his phone across a table during the filming of Sunday Politics, hitting Conservative MP Sheryll Murray in the wrist; he apologised and said it was not deliberate.
 His Mebyon Kernow opponent Loveday Jenkin accused Foster of threatening her at a hustings, which he said was untrue.
-Foster increased the Labour vote, but the Conservative candidate won the seat by 7000 votes.
+Foster increased the Labour vote, but the Conservative candidate won the seat by 7,000 votes.

 After Jeremy Corbyn won the Labour leadership in 2015, Foster heckled him at a Labour Friends of Israel event that September for not saying "Israel" in his speech.
 In April 2016, Foster withdrew funding from the central Labour Party due to what he perceived to be an increase in antisemitism in the party.
-He sued in July 2016 to try to stop Corbyn being on the ballot in the 2016 leadership election after Labour's NEC ruled that as the incumbent Corbyn did not need to be nominated to be a candidate, but High Court Judge David Foskett ruled that Corbyn could stand; Corbyn called the case a "waste of time and resources".
+He sued in July 2016 to try to stop Corbyn being on the ballot in the 2016 leadership election after Labour's NEC ruled that, as the incumbent, Corbyn did not need to be nominated to be a candidate; however, Mr Justice Sir David Foskett, a High Court judge, ruled that Corbyn could stand; Corbyn called the case a "waste of time and resources".
 Foster was suspended from Labour in September 2016 after he called supporters of Corbyn "Sturm Abteilung (stormtroopers)" in an article in the Mail on Sunday.
 After he left the party, Foster said in The Sunday Times he would stand against Corbyn if Labour did poorly in the May local elections and Corbyn did not resign.
 He subsequently stood against Corbyn in the June 2017 general election in Islington North, with the slogan "Labour for the Common Good".
 He obtained 0.4% of the vote, while Corbyn was re-elected with a greatly increased majority and 73% of the vote.
 A few days after the election, Foster wrote that he had been wrong about Corbyn's leadership.